EDUCATION

 Refereed Journal Articles and Book Chapters

-“Mapping Empire,” in Staging Authority, ed.
-Eva Giloi, Martin Kohlrausch, Heikki Lempa, Heidi Mehrens, and Philipp Nielsen (Berlin: De Gruyter).
+“Mapping Empire,” in Staging Authority: Presentation and Power in Nineteenth Century Europe.
+A Handbook, ed.
+Eva Giloi, Martin Kohlrausch, Heikki Lempa, Heidi Mehrens, and Philipp Nielsen (Berlin: De Gruyter, 2022), 303-337.

-2019 “Re-Inventing the Heart of Darkness for the 21st Century: African Studies and the War on Terror since 9/11,” in 9/11 and the Academy: Responses in the Liberal Arts and the 21st-Century World, ed.
-Mark Finney and Matt Shannon (Basingstoke: Palgrave Macmillan), 213-242.
+“Re-Inventing the Heart of Darkness for the 21st Century: African Studies and the War on Terror since 9/11,” in 9/11 and the Academy: Responses in the Liberal Arts and the 21st-Century World, ed.
+Mark Finney and Matt Shannon (Basingstoke: Palgrave Macmillan, 2019), 213-242.

 Book Reviews